CsBigDataHub/working-with-vim/pages/search.md

 You can combine with delete and yank, and any other operator.
 For example: `d/apple` will delete from current spot to the string apple.
 Vim highlights the words to show and you press enter to confirm.

-I don't use the delete or copy features with regex, but do use frequently to navigate around.
+I don't use the delete or copy features with regex searches.
+I primarily use regexes to navigate around.

 ### Remove Highlight